nonamesex/sriv-dynamictodx/README.md

 - 7.0 = 7:00AM
 - 16.5 = 4:30PM

+Run the `main.py`.
 After the script is running, the `default_district.xtbl` file located in the `output` directory will be generated.
 This file will combine all your tod_override files.

-You might also want to edit the `default_global.xtbl` file to display the sun and moon correctly.
+You might also want to edit the `default_global.xtbl` file to correctly display the sun and moon and determine when street lighting will be turned on or off (`day_begin`, `day_end`, `tod_segments`).

 # Installation
 Place generated default_district.xtbl file in the game directory.